iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 - [x] [What are the Algorithms Supported?](#algorithms-supported)
 - [ ] Understand routing code for SpeedyMurmurs
 - [ ] Understand routing code for SilentWhispers
+- [ ] Get the spider network simulator to compile and work
 - [ ] Understand routing code for SpiderNetwork

 **Simulation Data**